light8227/yo-docs/modding-guides/yokai/addyokaiyw4.md

 ---
-title: Adding New Yo-kai to YO-KAI WATCH 4
+title: Adding Yo-kai to YW4
 layout: default
 grand_parent: Modding Guides
 parent: Yo-kai and Battles
 ---

-# Adding New Yo-kai to YO-KAI WATCH 4
+# Adding Yo-kai to YO-KAI WATCH 4
 **Original guide by 8227light on Discord**

 Before I begin this guide, note that **at this time, you must have a model already in the game's format.** There is no model importer, so you can only have existing Yo-kai or a texture edit of an existing Yo-kai.